-To start to tackle this problem, the Rabbit Welfare Association & Fund (RWAF), with support from Pets Corner, launched the Capone Campaign.
+To start to tackle this problem, the Rabbit Welfare Association & Fund (RWAF) launched the Capone Campaign.

 Using bespoke software,we have been able to analyse thousands of ‘rabbit for sale’ adverts to identify unlicensed pet retailers and their Welfare Officer provides evidence to the relevant local authority.

 By reporting traders in this way we aim to:

 - Identify unlicensed sellers where welfare standards are potentially poor

 - Make local authorities aware of the problems that unlicensed sellers cause